SethKoren/starter-academic/content/authors/admin/_index.md

 I have broad interests across many aspects of particle physics, field theory, and cosmology, and I enjoy collaborating, mentoring, and other forms of talking about physics.

-I'm quite proud of [my dissertation](http://arxiv.org/abs/2009.11870), which begins with an extensive introduction aiming to pedagogically explain renormalization and the hierarchy problem.
+I'm proud of [my dissertation](http://arxiv.org/abs/2009.11870), which begins with an extensive introduction aiming to pedagogically explain renormalization and the hierarchy problem.
 I place considerable focus on clearing conceptual pitfalls and on debunking common misconsceptions, and I've been flattered to hear that it is a useful resource for the community.
 My thesis also received the APS 2022 [Sakurai Dissertation Award](https://www.aps.org/programs/honors/prizes/particle.cfm) in Theoretical Particle Physics.